serapsen/ai-automation/README.md

 - The logo is auto-scaled to ~1/8 of image width and placed top-left with a margin (see `src/pipeline/post_processor.py` → `overlay_logo()`).
 - If the file is missing or invalid, the pipeline completes and saves images without a logo (no error).
 - To verify:
-  - Run `./.venv/Scripts/python.exe -m main --brief input/briefs/sample_brief.yaml`.
+  - Run `source ./.venv/Scripts/activate && python -m main --brief input/briefs/sample_brief.yaml`.
   - Check `_final.png` files under `output/{product}/{aspect}/` — these include the logo overlay if present.

 ## OpenAI Image Models